Accessibility Action Plan

 Transit

-- Access Transit increasing fleet as funding is available and always working to ensure the Access Transit is meeting the needs of its users
+- Access Transit - increasing fleet as funding is available and working to meet the needs of its users

-- Regular Transit – 75% of all transit routes have low floor buses and this will continue to grow until all regular transit buses are low floor
+- Regular Transit – 100% of all transit routes have low floor buses (as of March 2019)

-- Regular Transit – installing automated voice technology to call out bus stops for patrons who are visually impaired
+- Regular Transit – automated voice technology to call out bus stops for patrons who are visually impaired (internal and external)

 Playgrounds